aerogear-attic/aerogear-titanium-push/README.md

 android.ndk=/Users/###USER###/Library/Android/ndk
 ```

-Make sure your paths are correct for your system setup.
-Then run:
+Make sure your paths are correct for your system setup, then run:

 ```bash
 $ ant clean